 Set yourself a reminder, and sometime every month, at least pick up the free book.
 If a deeply discounted one also looks helpful, you can grab that too.

 If the prospect of hunting for deals through Logos’s full catalog seems too daunting to be worth your time, don’t worry.
-It’s actually very simple to find the “hidden” deals that accompany the free book of the month.
+It’s actually very simple to find the “hidden” deals that accompany the month’s free book.

 On Logos’s website, you can sort the full catalog by price, low to high.
 Both the free books of the month (you’ll see the Verbum offering there too) and any other titles “on sale” for free will then appear at the top of the page.